 Bentonite's powerful ability to absorb water is shown by the fact that bentonite cat litter can act as an intestinal obstruction if a pet dog decides to eat it.
 The litter may absorb liquids from swallowed food and from the digestive fluids, expanding and blocking the intestine.

 A high dose of bentonite in our gut may absorb important nutrients, preventing us from using them.
-At higher concentrations it interferes with vitamin A absorption in lab animals and hinders the their growth.
+At higher concentrations, it interferes with vitamin A absorption in lab animals and hinders their growth.
 In addition, it can absorb the electrolytes that we need, such as potassium ions.
 It may also absorb medications, so it should be ingested at a different time from any other medicines.

 Another reason why the clay may be dangerous is that it sometimes contains poisonous chemical impurities or microbes.
 The source and purity of a bentonite supplement are therefore very important.

 It's also important that the dosage recommendation on a container of bentonite or any other medicinal clay isn't exceeded, even when a doctor agrees with its use.
 If the recommended dose doesn't help a health problem, it's time to visit the doctor again.